Amos T. Akerman: Cartersville's Oak Hill Akerman monument

 An Akerman monument was placed at Akerman's gravesite in Cartersville's Oak Hill Cemetery.

 Akerman monument text

 Cartersville marker (2019)

 On March 28, 2019, the Georgia Historical Society erected a historical marker about Akerman in Cartersville at the site of his former home.
 The marker commemorated his career as both teacher and attorney, including his prosecution of the Ku Klux Klan during Reconstruction.
+The marker states: